Bustling CAN THO Amidst the Serene MEKONG DELTA

 Mekong Delta

-The Mekong river shapes the rural region southwest of Hồ Chí Minh City into a delta.
+The Mekong River shapes the rural region southwest of Hồ Chí Minh City into a delta.
 Here, the Mekong flows into the South China Sea in a network of river arms.
 The river delta emerged from sedimentation instead of a sea bay and is still growing annually by about 80 meters.

 In the delta’s water landscape, most of the inhabitants work and even live basically on the water.
 Every hut, no matter how small, has access to a waterway.
 On the flip side, there are only a few connections to drivable roads.